alexdlaird/java-ngrok/docs/integration.md

 ## Docker

-To use `java-ngrok` in a container image, you'll want to make sure you download and install the `ngrok` binary while building the image.
+To use `java-ngrok` in a container image, it's recommended that you download and install the `ngrok` binary while building the image.
 Here is an example `Dockerfile` that does this:

 ```Dockerfile